Skip to content

 }

-The def output statement in the () indicates what elements will be displayed in the output.
-In this case it is one value: the name of the company fulfilling the statement on the right-hand side of the equal sign.
-The right-hand side of the definition can be verbalized as “there exists a company such that the company employs Alice Zhao and the company has a name.”
+The def output statement in the () specifies what elements are displayed in the output.
+In this case, it’s one value: the name of the company fulfilling the statement on the right-hand side of the equal sign.
+You can verbalize the right-hand side of the definition as “there exists a company such that the company employs Alice Zhao and the company has a name.”

-The code and CompanyGraph:has_name(company, company_name) connects the entity hash with the entity name, making the outputs more readable.
+The code and has_name(company, company_name) connects the entity hash with the entity name, making the output more readable.

 // read query